Deva, Romania: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. It's important that you get the necessary type.
-The vast majority of adapters available are simply plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types C and F. Take care to pick the correct type.
+Many adapters available online are just plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most countries.

 A portable power bank, like this one